 The double face of greenwashing

 Have you ever experienced impulsively buying a product from a large chain just because they declared a 30% of sustainable materials in its composition?
-Well, you most probably have fallen into the trap of greenwashing.
+Well, you most likely have fallen into the trap of greenwashing.

-The difficulty lies in being able to distinguish fake eco-friendly from those brands that are truly committed to create a sustainable and ethical alternative.
+The difficulty lies in being able to distinguish fake eco-friendly brands from those that are truly committed to create a sustainable and ethical alternative.

 It takes a trained eye and a critical sense to detect greenwashing.
 As customers’ awareness grows, so does the brands’ ability to share misleading communications.